MohamedElsayed002/CRUD-Operations/README.md

 # CRUD-Operations
-using Node JS , Express JS and MySQL
+using Node JS , Express JS , JavaScript (Full Stack Project) 1 - how to add data
+2 - how to update
+3 - how to delete
+4 - how to get data on page